ZewenShen/hdp/PROGRESS.md

 # 11.5
 Identified and fixed the characteristic function bug and the change of variable bug in the thesis.
 Successfully implemented the n-d conv method and make it 100x faster by vectorization.

+# 11.12
+Add medium dimensional option pricing benchmark (geometric avg payoff).
+Add experiment module to simplify numerical experiments.
+Investigate in the reason why Conv method only gives solutions on domain close to the spot price: circular convolution.
+Give the analytical form of the greeks using Conv method.